 June 29, 2018 / by VRdirect

-Have you ever worked with VR?
+Have you ever worked with Virtual Reality?
 No?
-Possibly because it was just too expensive or you didn't know any way to get into the matter without working yourself through hundreds of tutorials explaining to you how to get started with coding in Unity or another 3D software and you just felt overwhelmed.
+Possibly because it was just too expensive.
+Or you didn't know any way to get into the matter without working yourself through hundreds of tutorials explaining VR coding in Unity or any other 3D software and you just felt overwhelmed.

 Well... this stops today.
-Because this is the ultimate guide to creating your first VR experience.
-And you don't need any coding skills to get started.
-Basically you don't need a lot to get started although there might be some things to consider.
+Because what you're reading now is the ultimate guide to creating your first VR project.
+And you do not need any coding skills to get started.
+Basically you don't need a lot to begin although there might be some things to consider.

 1. A computer and WiFi

 Although you don't need any coding skills you still need a computer to get things up and running.
 You can use a Mac or Windows, doesn't matter, but the computer should have some performance since you will be handling 360° data which could have big file sizes.
 You will also need WiFi for the computer (especially for the setup).

 2. (Optional) A smartphone or VR headset with the VRdirect App

 To test your final project in Virtual Reality or on your smartphone, you will need a smartphone or a VR headset (e.g. Oculus Go).
 This is optional, as you have another possibility to preview your project directly in the software.
 But we highly recommend it.

 Please go ahead and download the VRdirect App from the App Store (for iOS), Google Play Store (for Android) or the Oculus Store.
 It is of course free of charge and easily findable by searching for “VRdirect”.